The Camaraderie of the Intelsat 34 Launch Campaign

 Thanks to the hospitality of SSL we were treated to the familiar tastes of home, like California tri-tip and barbeque ribs.
 On this campaign, Carlos Monteon (SSL) stepped up to take on the duty of head chef.
 Expectations were high – and he and his crew delivered.
 Standing next to Carlos (at left) are Muhammad Whady (SSL spacecraft manager, center) and Ben Anit (SSL prop, at right), and they are true launch campaign veterans:

 “Mo,” as we call him, has been coming to Kourou since 1984; and based on the stories he tells, you can bet the conditions in Kourou have improved immensely since those early days.
 For Ben, IS-34 was his 37th satellite propellant loading operation.
 Veterans like Mo and Ben are incredibly generous with their experience, you can find them mentoring and passing down these traditions to the next generation of launch base operators.

 The Arianespace picnic is another long-standing tradition of the launch campaign.
 This is where we get to socialize once again with our co-passenger and Arianespace hosts.
-Here we can see Raphael Mussalin (outgoing CTO of Eutelsat), Marie-Laure Chauffour (Arianspace IS-34 Program Director), Grant Gould (SSL Launch Vehicle manage), myself, Yohann Leroy (incoming CTO for Eutelsat), and Jean-Marc Durand (Arianspace Launch Vehicle Mission Director):
+Here we can see Raphael Mussalin (outgoing CTO of Eutelsat), Marie-Laure Chauffour (Arianespace IS-34 Program Director), Grant Gould (SSL Launch Vehicle manage), myself, Yohann Leroy (incoming CTO for Eutelsat), and Jean-Marc Durand (Arianespace Launch Vehicle Mission Director):